Department of Criminal Justice & Criminology

 Bennie Lee Schiro, JD, Lecturer of Criminal Justice and Criminology, Department of Criminal Justice & Criminology, JD, Oklahoma City Univ; BSCJ, Sam Houston State University

-Xavier Serna, PHD, Visiting Assistant Professor of Criminal Justice and Criminology, Department of Criminal Justice & Criminology, PHD, Texas A&M University; BA, Beloit College; BA, Beloit College
+Xavier Serna, PHD, Lecturer of Criminal Justice and Criminology, Department of Criminal Justice & Criminology, PHD, Texas A&M University; BA, Beloit College; BA, Beloit College

 Paul Bradley Smithers, MS, Lecturer of Criminal Justice and Criminology, Department of Criminal Justice & Criminology, MS, Sam Houston State University; BS, Univ of Houston-Downtown